pflky/sd-web-ui-radius-theme/README.md

 ## Installation

-Use "Install from URL" in extensions section of WebUI.
+Use "Install from URL" in the Extensions section of WebUI.